-Before you store your Ruby Sterilizer, after using it, make sure it is completely dry.
+Before you store your Ruby Clean, after using it, make sure it is completely dry.
 It is completely fine to let it simply air dry.

-The dry Sterilizer can be folded together and stored in any type of bag or cupboard, just make sure it is a dry place and doesn’t sit in direct sunlight for too long.
+The dry Ruby Clean can be folded together and stored in any type of bag or cupboard, just make sure it is a dry place and doesn’t sit in direct sunlight for too long.

 No, unfortunately not, you would have to boil them one after the other to ensure both of them are disinfected and that you can handle them safely after the boiling process.

 Yes!
 Please make sure not to burn your hands.
-We recommend using mittens and waiting a few minutes before you handle the Ruby Sterilizer after boiling.
+We recommend using mittens and waiting a few minutes before you handle the Ruby Clean after boiling.